minhtran241/gvcourse/wiki/INSTRUCTIONS.md

 ```swift
 @Published var courseList: [Course] = []
 ```

+Following the undirectional data flow, SwiftUI can maintain clear and consistent data flow throughout the app.
+I think this is one of the most important concepts in SwiftUI, so make sure you understand it well.

 That's it for all the basic concepts in SwiftUI that we will use in this tutorial to build the GVCourse app.
 If you want to learn more about SwiftUI, you can check out the [official SwiftUI documentation](https://developer.apple.com/documentation/swiftui).
 Apple also provides a [great tutorial](https://developer.apple.com/tutorials/swiftui) to get started with SwiftUI.
 Now let's start building the GVCourse app!